Skip to main content

 }

 The response returns immediately.
 Twilio dials within ~5 seconds.
-The actual call lifecycle (ringing → connected → ended) happens asynchronously — you’ll get a webhook when the call ends.
+The actual call lifecycle (ringing → connected → ended) happens asynchronously — you will receive a webhook when the call ends if you have a webhook_url set.

 Validation order